 With total external research income of over $88 million, our staff continued to contribute to research aimed at addressing key questions that society faces.

-The quality of our research and teaching makes Te Herenga Waka—Victoria University of Wellington the university of choice in New Zealand and further afield, with students from close to 100 countries part of our community in 2021.
+The quality of our research and teaching makes Te Herenga Waka—Victoria University of Wellington the university of choice in New Zealand and further afield, with students from around 100 countries part of our community in 2022.

 By reflecting on our progress each year, we will continue to improve the education and experience we offer those students, while also conducting research and introducing innovations that respond to the challenges of our time.

-Download the full 2021 annual report pdf 5.1MB including audited financial statements for the year to 31 December 2021.
+Download the full 2022 annual report pdf 4.0MB including audited financial statements for the year to 31 December 2022.